 Contraindications*: This herb should not be used by those with diarrhea or those with no true Heat signs.

-As suggested by its category swallow-wort roots are plants that are Cold in nature.
-This means that swallow-wort roots typically help people who have too much "heat" in their body.
+As suggested by its category Bai Wei is Cold in nature.
+This means that Bai Wei typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition swallow-wort roots can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Bai Wei can help restore a harmonious balance between Yin and Yang.

-Swallow-wort roots also taste Bitter and Salty.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like swallow-wort roots tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Salty ingredients tend to have a draining effect in the body because they clear accumulations, remove phlegm and soften hard lumps.
+Bai Wei also tastes Bitter and Salty.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Bai Wei tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Salty ingredients tend to have a draining effect in the body because they clear accumulations, remove Phlegm and soften hard lumps.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such swallow-wort roots are thought to target the Stomach, the Kidney and the Liver.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Bai Wei is thought to target the Kidney, the Liver and the Stomach.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
-It also takes a leading role in balancing our emotions.

 The extract of blackend swallowwort root can up-regulate the expression of vascular endothelial growth factor –C (VEGF-C), VEGF-A and lymphatic vessel endothelial HA receptor-1, to promote liver angiogenesis of mice with partial hepatectomy.1